nathan-alden-sr/dom-view-js/README.md

 var $radio = $form.find("input[type='radio']");
 ```

 Note how each property's value is a string selector.
 String property values are treated as jQuery selectors.
 These selectors are passed to the ```find``` function of the parent jQuery object.
-Other selector objects and functions may be used as values (see below).
+Other selector objects, custom objects and functions may be used as values (see below).

 The ```DomView``` function returns a normal jQuery object constructed with the ```.container``` selector.
 To each jQuery object, DomView adds properties that store jQuery objects created from selector properties (see the age example above).
 Other values besides jQuery selectors may also be used (see below).